and Test Tones

 If you have trouble hearing any of the higher dbHL files, confirm these results by visiting an audiologist.

 This hearing test uses pure tone stimuli.
-To use wable tones instead, check out myHearingTest.net and its neat audiogram printout feature!
+To confirm your results, check out myHearingTest.net: it relies on the same calibration protocol, but uses wable tones instead, and offers a neat audiogram printout feature!